Montana/travis-hashicorp-vault-integration/README.md

 travis login
 travis token
 ```
+Our latest API is `v3`, so let's try and use that one using the Travis API Explorer.
 Include the token in the Authorization header of each request to https://api.travis-ci.org:

 ```bash
 curl -H "Travis-API-Version: 3" \